popstas/vscode-viasite-ansible-sites/README.md

 ### Generate configs
 - store link to site in `.vscode/.ansible-site`
-- show config for `ftp-simple`
 - show config for remote debug site
-- try to write config for remote site in winscp.ini
+- write config for remote site in winscp.ini
+- write xdebug config to `.vscode/launch.json`
+- write Deploy Reloaded config to `.vscode/settings.json`

 For Winscp.ini write you should store your WinSCP settings in INI file.
 To do this, open Options - Preferences - Storage, and  set Configuration storage as "Automatic INI file" or "Custom INI file".